When low testosterone is actually a simple vitamin problem

 Can vitamin D increase testosterone concentrations in men?

 The short answer is yes.
 Several studies suggest vitamin D can increase testosterone concentrations in men.
 A German research team, for example, gave 54 overweight but otherwise healthy men either a placebo (23 men) or 3,333 IU vitamin D per day (31 men) for 12 months.
-When the men entered the study, they were vitamin D deficient (average of 30 nmol/L or 12 ng/mL).
+When the men entered the study, they were vitamin D-deficient (average 30 nmol/L, or 12 ng/mL).
 All the men also participated in a structured weight loss program.

-At the end of 12 months, the men who took vitamin D showed an increase in levels to an average of 86 nmol/L (34.5 ng/mL).
-These same men also had a small but significant increase in mean testosterone levels as well:
+At the end of 12 months, the men who took vitamin D showed an increase in their vitamin D levels to an average of 86 nmol/L (34.5 ng/mL).
+These same men also had a small but significant increase in mean testosterone levels:

 • Total testosterone, from 10.7 to 13.4 nmol/L